developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/demo/index.md

 **Advanced Settings**:

-**Identification Timeout -** sets the number of seconds (from 5-30) after which SimulScan will stop trying to identify a Document described by the selected Template.
+**Identification Timeout -** sets the number of seconds (from 5-30) SimulScan will attempt to identify a Document described by the selected Template.

-**Processing Timeout -** sets the number of seconds (from 5-30) after which SimulScan will stop trying to process an identified Document.
+**Processing Timeout -** sets the number of seconds (from 5-30) SimulScan will attempt to process an identified Document.

 **Audio Feedback -** plays a beep sound to indicate processing success.